YasmeenBadr/Multi-Signal_Viewer_and_Predictor/README.md

 Additional controls:
 - Select one or more channels for display.
-- For better visualization, hence the EEG signals of different channels look so different we decided to plot them seperately each own in its own graph.
+- For better visualization, hence the EEG signals of different channels look so different we decided to plot them seperately each one in its own graph.
-- Band Power graph to ilustrate the power of each frequency range (alpha/beta/delta/theta/gamma).
+- Band Power graph to illustrate the power of each frequency range (alpha/beta/delta/theta/gamma).
 - Adjust time chunk width.
 - Choose custom color maps for 2D representations.
 - Polar graph can be cumulative plot to retain full history.